How Much Compensation Can I Claim For A Leg Injury?

 - Ankle: Like the knee, the ankle is also a common type of leg injury.
 This can include Achilles tendon ruptures, Achilles tendon strain, different kinds of ankle sprains, and even Achilles tendonitis.

-Fractures are a common cause of leg injury on various different parts of the leg.
-Closed fractures occur where the broken ends of the bone are still in place, and in open or compound fractures the ends of the bone are no longer in alignment and sometimes may even break the skin.
+Fractures are a common cause of leg injury on various parts of the leg.
+Closed fractures occur where the broken ends of the bone are still in place, and in open or compound fractures, the ends of the bone are no longer in alignment and sometimes may even break the skin.

 If you seek compensation for a leg break, it is not uncommon for the above ailments to be present.
+Please speak to us if you wish to file leg injury claims with our support.

 Broken Leg Injury Statistics